Prisoners

 CAPTURE CHALLENGE:

 When a Capture Challenge card is flipped, the challenge becomes a Capture Challenge.
-A second card is then flipped to determine the destiny color.
+A second card is

 A capture challenge proceeds normally until the challenge is resolved.